-Started by architect Pierre Constant d'Ivry in 1764, this building was completed by one of his colleagues - Couture - who turned it into a something of a pantheon.
-It was looted during the French Revolution and later Napoléon I decided to transform it into a temple to the memory of his glorious army.
-Eventually, this "church-turned-temple" did not, in fact, become a monument to Bonaparte's soldiers (see the Invalides), but was instead dedicated to Saint Marie Madeleine.
-One of Paris' most famous churches, its impressive façade is made up of 52 20-meter (65-foot) high Corinthian columns, while inside its nave is magnificently crowned by three cupolas.
-Sculptor Charles Marochetti's marble statue the Ravissement de Sainte-Madeleine overlooks the high altar, giving it its own unique splendour.
-Concerts are organized here on a regular basis.
+For connoisseurs of architecture in Paris, La Madeleine is a must visit.
+Pierre Constant d'Ivry began the construction of this monument in 1764, and it was completed by one of his colleagues.
+It was looted during the French Revolution and Napoléon I later decided to transform it into a temple in the memory of his glorious army.
+Eventually, this structure was instead dedicated to St. Mary Madeleine.
+One of Paris' most famous churches, its impressive façade is made up of 52 20-meter (65-foot) Corinthian columns, while inside its nave is magnificently crowned by three cupolas.
+Sculptor Charles Marochetti's marble statue the Ravissement de Sainte-Madeleine overlooks the high altar, giving it a unique splendour.
+Classical concerts are occasionally organized at this church.

 - Credit Cards Accepted: mastercard, visa